ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Change: Changed how administrator accounts are detected to compensate for managed WordPress sites that do not have the standard permissions.
 * Change: The table list on the diagnostics page is now limited in length to avoid being exceedingly large on big multisite installations.
 * Fix: Improved updating of WAF config values to minimize writing to disk.
-* Fix: The blacklist's blocked IP records are now correctly trimmed when expired.
+* Fix: The blocklist's blocked IP records are now correctly trimmed when expired.
 * Fix: Added error suppression to the WAF attack data functions to prevent corrupt records from breaking the no-cache headers.
 * Fix: Fixed some incorrect documentation links on the diagnostics page.
 * Fix: Fixed a typo in a constant on the diagnostics page.